 - Process and pay your provider invoices within three business days of receipt

 - Provide you with options for invoice approval

 - Take care of the financial reporting

-- Check in with you at three and six months to discuss your plan utilisation and how your funding is tracking
+- Check-in with you at three and six months to discuss your plan utilisation and how your funding is tracking

 - Deliver a participant centred best practice model service

-Your Support Coordinator will support you to understand and implement the funded supports the are outlined and approved in your NDIS Plan as well as link you to services such as your community, mainstream and other government services.
+Your Support Coordinator will support you to understand and implement the funded supports that are outlined and approved in your NDIS Plan as well as link you to services such as your community, mainstream and other government services.
 The main focus of a Support Coordinator is to focus on supporting you to build skills and assistance in directing your life as well as connect you to providers.

-As well, your Support Coordinator will aide in assisting you to negotiate with your chosen providers about the kinds of supports they will offer you as well as how much it will cost and effect the budgets that have been allowed to you, in your NDIS Plan.
+As well, your Support Coordinator will aid in assisting you to negotiate with your chosen providers about the kinds of supports they will offer you as well as how much it will cost and affect the budgets that have been allowed to you, in your NDIS Plan.
 The will help you to build your overall ability to exercise your choice and control, help you to coordinate your supports and also to access your local community all while helping you to optimise your NDIS Plan to ensure that you, as the NDIS Participant are getting the most out of your funded supports.